 Being a Project Manager at A2 Design

-What’s it like to be a part of IT-company?
-Trust me, this is one of the most difficult but at the same time breathtaking feelings that I’ve ever felt.
+Trust me, this is one of the most difficult, but at the same time, breathtaking feelings I’ve ever felt.

 It’s a typical morning for a Project Manager at A2 Design.
-Today the duty falls upon me to write an article about the company where I’ve been working for more than a year.
-To write everything that I know on behalf of a person who manages the working process at the company and keeps everything under control.
+Today, the duty falls upon me to write an article about the company at which I’ve been working for more than a year from the perspective of someone who manages the working process at the company and keeps everything under control.

-To be honest, I’m not into some boring articles where people describe their company’s way of working in the best words trying to target more and more people to collaborate with them.
-I believe that the best way to tell about your passion is to give people an opportunity to feel themselves in your place.
+To be honest, I’m not a fan of those boring articles in which people describe their company’s way of working in the best words trying to target more and more people to collaborate with them.
+I believe that the best way to share your passion is to give people an opportunity to put themselves in your place.
 That’s why I’ve decided to tell you about my typical day as a Project Manager at A2 Design.
-Shall we start our journey?

 Time to put our progress on the table at the daily meeting.
-Managers usually gather at 12 p.m. to discuss the current situation at the company, how many projects we have and whether everything is going in accordance with our schedule.
-Managing our schedule is very important since we have to make sure that our developers are doing their job on time.
+Managers usually gather at 12 p.m. to discuss the current situation at the company, how many projects we have, and whether everything is going according to schedule.
+Managing our schedule is very important since we must make sure that our developers are doing their job on time.

-Well, reading is great, but it’s time to get back to work.
-Our sales managers have just agreed with a new client on a range of terms to develop a social network for their company and I need to discuss it with them.
-When we first contact a client, we discuss their project in general, then we get into the details and then we discuss and estimate it with our developers.
-This is the point on a project timeline when the project is being born and our duty is to take as much care about it as possible.
-When we are done estimating the project, it’s time to make the Proposal, just to confirm everything that we’ve discussed with the client and keep it safe.
-And only then we go on the most interesting part—development.
+Our sales managers have just agreed with a new client on a range of terms to develop a social network for their company, and I need to discuss it with them.
+When we first contact a client, we discuss their project in general, then we get into the details, and then we discuss these with the developers to generate an estimate of time and cost.
+This is the point during a project timeline when the project is being born, and we must take as much care about it as possible.
+When we are done estimating the project, it’s time to develop the proposal.
+This confirms everything that we’ve discussed with the client; as such, it’s very important.
+And only then can we progress to the most interesting part—development.

-When I started working at the company, I could hardly get what WordPress, Laravel, MySQL and the rest of the very frightening terms for a girl from a foreign language department might mean.
-But practice makes progress and it happened to be much easier than I thought.
+As a girl from a foreign language department, when I started working at A2 Design, I found terms like WordPress, Laravel, MySQL, and other terminology very frightening.
+But practice makes progress and getting my head around it all turned out to be much easier than I had thought.
 My first project was to make sure that one of our developers managed to set up filters on a website.
-Today I’m managing 4 projects two of which have already promoted our company in their blogs.
-And the most exciting thing is that I’m continuing to know more about my field and this is what I like most in my job.
+Today, I’m managing four projects, two of which have already promoted our company in their blogs.
+And the most exciting thing is that I’m continuing to learn more about my field—this is what I like most about my job.
 You never feel as if you are going to be bored to death.
-You always have something new, something you’ve never heard about and something that you should handle on your own.
+You always have something new to learn, something you’ve never heard about, and something that you should handle on your own.

-Well, the end of my working day doesn’t differ a lot from other people.
-All the tasks that I’ve planned are done.
-Turn off my computer.
-Grab my planner.
-Lock the cabinet.
-I still have my phone to go with me in case of emergency, but right now I feel that I’ve just made the world around me a bit better.
+Well, the end of my working day doesn’t differ a lot from that of other people.
+All the tasks I’ve planned are done.
+I turn off my computer, grab my planner, and lock the cabinet before I leave for the day.
+I still have my phone with me in case of emergency, but right now I feel that I’ve just made the world around me a bit better.
 And it’s going to be a bit better tomorrow.
-And much more better in the future.
+And much better in the future.